KatTheGit/sylvan-row/assets/README.md

 ### 4.1.2.
 Wiro

 - **Primary** - Buck-Shot
-  - A shotgun with a tight spread and damage falloff.
+  - A shotgun with a tight spread.
+Does more damage up close.
   - If he damages an opponent, it empowers the next **Dash**.
 - **Secondary** - Guardian
   - Holds a shield in front of himself that absorbs damage.
-If damage is absorbed, secondary charge is decreased accodingly.
+If damage is absorbed, secondary charge is decreased.
   - Raising his shield disables **Primary** and **Passive**.
-  - After raising his shield, he cannot raise it again for a short cooldown duration.
+  - After raising his shield, he cannot raise it again for a few seconds.
 - **Dash** - Intervene
   - A long-ish dash on a medium cooldown.
   - If empowered, heals the allies he passes through and damages the opponents he passes through.